Shareef O'Neal: LSU (2020–2022)

 On February 14, 2020, O'Neal announced that he was transferring to Louisiana State University, where his father played college basketball.
 O'Neal suffered a foot injury that kept him from the Tigers' first few conference games of the 2020–21 season, and was limited to 10 games played overall for the season.
 He missed the first 12 games of 2021–22 while recovering from his foot injury.
 He played in 14 games, averaging 2.9 points and 2.1 rebounds while playing an average of 9.4 minutes per game.
 After the season, he entered the transfer portal.

 On June 6, 2022, O'Neal declared for the NBA draft after he was mistakenly placed on the list of early entrants who had withdrawn from the draft.

 Professional career

-NBA G League Ignite (2022–present)
+NBA G League Ignite (2022–2023)

-After going undrafted in the 2022 NBA draft, O'Neal played with the Los Angeles Lakers in the 2022 NBA Summer League.
-On September 28, 2022, he signed with the NBA G League Ignite as a veteran player since he was draft eligible in the 2022 NBA Draft.
+After going undrafted in the 2022 NBA draft, O'Neal joined the Los Angeles Lakers in the 2022 NBA Summer League.
+On September 28, 2022, he signed with the NBA G League Ignite as a veteran player since he was draft eligible in the 2022 NBA draft.
 O'Neal was named to the G League's inaugural Next Up Game for the 2022–23 season.

+On October 18, 2024, O'Neal signed with the Sacramento Kings, but was waived the next day.
+On October 27, he joined the Stockton Kings, but was then waived on November 7.